rbctee/rbctee.github.io/_drafts/2021-11-28-slae32-assignment-1.md

 }
 ```

-The loops checks if the client sent any data.
-If so, it executes the commands and sends input/output/errors to the client socket.
-Finally, it uses the function `memset` in order to clear the buffer that stores the command and avoid previous commands from corrupting next ones.
+The loop right above checks if the client has sent any data.
+If so, it executes the command and sends input/output/errors to the client socket.

+Finally, it uses the function `memset` in order to clear the buffer that stores the command, in order to avoid previous commands from corrupting next ones.

 The full code can be found inside the [repo created for this exam](https://github.com/rbctee/SlaeExam/blob/main/code/assignment_1/first_attempt/shell_bind_tcp.c).